SUICIDE PREVENTION HOTLINE: 988 Call if you need help!

 You ARE NOT ALONE;

-There isn’t much I can say.
+There isn’t much I can say that will soften this.
 Twice in my life I lost someone dear to me.
 Not dear as in “I love you and care for you.”
-Dear as in “my life is not complete without you in it because I love you and care about you so much it brings me great joy so see you!”
+Dear as in “my life is not complete without you in it because I love you and care about you so much it brings me great joy so see you!
+There’s a gaping hole in my life that you have filled and I’m better for it.”

 YOU ARE THAT TO SOMEONE!